 A relatively large number of people in Delmar telecommute to their jobs.
 Overall, about 7.50% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Delmar doesn't have a public transportation system that people use for their commute.
+Delmar is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Delmar in 2022 was $36,360, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $145,440 for a family of four.
 However, Delmar contains both very wealthy and poor people as well.